 - onion powder

 These spices create a nice heat with each bite.
-It can get as spicy as you like.
-I would suggest you start with the original dry rub listed below and tweak to your personal liking in the future.
+However, it is totally customizable to your taste.
+I would suggest starting with the original dry rub listed below and tweak to your personal liking in the future.

 A spicy dry rub is rubbed all over lean chicken breasts and pan seared in a very hot pan for a blackened outer crust and a moist tender inside.